crypticwisdom/Python_notes/README.md

 - String(str)
 - Integer(int)
 - Boolean(bool): Either True or False.
 - Float Point(float): Numbers with precisions.
 E.g 0.122, -2901.23.
 - Complex Number(complex): Imaginary numbers.
-E.g: (89 + 9j).
+E.g: (89 + 9j)

 # Basic Data Structures
 These are forms in which 1 variable can hold more than 1 values.

 - List:
   - Used to hold sequence of values.
   - It is ordered that is,  It stores it's element just the way they were entered in the list.
   - It's elements can be changed.

 - Tuple:
   - Used to hold sequence of unique values.
-  - It is ordered that is,  It stores it's element just the way they were entered in the tuple.
+  - It is ordered that is,  It stores it's element just the way they were entered in the tuple

 - Set:
   - Used to hold sequence of unique values.
   - It is unordered that is,  It doesn't store it's element just the way they were entered in the set.